 Nginx

-Nginx (pronounced "engine X",[8] /ˌɛndʒɪnˈɛks/ EN-jin-EKS) (stylized as NGINX or nginx or NginX) is a web server which can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.
-The software was created by Igor Sysoev and first publicly released in 2004.[9]
-A company of the same name was founded in 2011 to provide support and Nginx Plus paid software.[10]
+Nginx (pronounced "engine X",[8]arrow-up-right /ˌɛndʒɪnˈɛks/arrow-up-right EN-jin-EKSarrow-up-right) (stylized as NGINX or nginx or NginX) is a web serverarrow-up-right which can also be used as a reverse proxyarrow-up-right, load balancerarrow-up-right, mail proxy and HTTP cachearrow-up-right.
+The software was created by Igor Sysoevarrow-up-right and first publicly released in 2004.[9]arrow-up-right A company of the same name was founded in 2011 to provide support and Nginx Plus paid software.[10]arrow-up-right

-Nginx is free and open-source software, released under the terms of the 2-clause BSD license.
-A large fraction of web servers use NGINX,[11] often as a load balancer.[12]
+Nginx is free and open-source softwarearrow-up-right, released under the terms of the 2-clause BSDarrow-up-right license.
+A large fraction of web servers use NGINX,[11]arrow-up-right often as a load balancerarrow-up-right.[12]arrow-up-right

-In March 2019, the Nginx company was acquired by F5 Networks for $670 million.[13]
+In March 2019, the Nginx company was acquired by F5 Networksarrow-up-right for $670 million.[13]arrow-up-right

-As of February 2020, Netcraft estimated Nginx served 36.48 percent of all active websites ranked, ranking it first, above Apache at 24.51 percent,[14] while according to W3Techs, Apache is ranked first at 40.1 percent and Nginx 2nd at 31.8 percent.[15]
+As of February 2020, Netcraftarrow-up-right estimated Nginx served 36.48 percent of all active websites ranked, ranking it first, above Apachearrow-up-right at 24.51 percent,[14]arrow-up-right while according to W3Techs, Apache is ranked first at 40.1 percent and Nginx 2nd at 31.8 percent.[15]arrow-up-right

 Last updated